 |Home » GRID INTEGRATION » Economic aspects » Wind Power Will Reduce Future European Power Prices|

-In order to simulate the effect of further interconnection, the study ran the same model, but with a 1000 MW inter-connector between Norway and Germany in place, the so-called NorGer Cable.
-Results showed that the congestion rent on such a cable would be around €160 million in the year 2020 in the Reference Scenario, and around €200 million in the Wind Scenario.
+In order to simulate the effect of further interconnection, we therefore repeated the same model runs as above, i.e. the Wind and the Reference Scenario, but this time with a 1,000 MW inter-connector between Norway and Germany in place, the so-called NorGer Cable.
+When running the Wind Scenario, Econ-Pöyro found that the congestion rent on such a cable would be around €160 million in the year 2020 in the Reference Scenario, while it would be around €200 million in the Wind Scenario.

-Figure 7.2: Average Prices in the Wind Scenario with and without the NorGer Cable – ECON study
+Figure 7.3: Average Prices in the Wind Scenario - With and Without the NorGer Cable

 The sole responsibility for the content of this webpage lies with the authors.
 It does not necessarily reflect the opinion of the European Communities.
 The European Commission is not responsible for any use that maybe made of the information contained therein.